paulscherrerinstitute/fast-feedback-indexer/python/README.md

 ### Issues

-If the indexer is not realeased properly, ugly memory deallocation errors appear.
+   * If the indexer is not realeased properly, ugly memory deallocation errors appear.
+   * The module sets the logging level just once on loading, so the *INDEXER_LOG_LEVEL* environment variable has to be set before the import statement.
+   * The GPU device is determined once when creating the first indexer handle, so the *INDEXER_GPU_DEVICE* environment variable has to be set before that.